 RS must have sufficient fiscal controls in order to track specific expenditures and assure that the expenditures were made only for the allowable purposes authorized for the Pre-ETS program.
-Payments made directly to Pre-ETS students must be allowable, authorized and supported by original receipts, bank records, lease or rental agreements or other documentation.
+Costs paid for from the Pre-ETS reserve funds authorized and supported by original receipts, bank records, lease or rental agreements or other documentation.